Sponsored Programs -- Post Award UPPS No. 02.02.02

 07.01 The PI will work with OSP and will follow program guidelines and commitments.
 Budget revisions will be made consistent with guidelines from the sponsor.
 Budget revisions are subject to university approval.

 07.03 It shall be the responsibility of the PI to ensure that all PCR appointments to a sponsored program account are maintained within date and budget limitations.
 If a sponsored program account is paying salary, and no Personnel Change Request (PCR) is processed by the department causing the individual’s salary to post to the salary clearing fund (8999999999) for any reason (date exceeded, budget exceeded, etc.), OSP will notify the PI and administrator of record (as found in SAP master data) of the issue.
-The PI shall have 3 business days from the date of the written notice to create a correcting PCR and submit to OSP for processing.
-If the PI fails to take this action, the OSP shall have the authority to create and process a corrected PCR transferring the salary to the responsible department’s cost center from the salary clearing fund.
+The PI shall have three business days from the date of the written notice to create a correcting PCR and submit to OSP for processing.
+If the PI fails to take this action, OSP shall have the authority to ask Faculty Records to create and process a corrected PCR transferring the salary to the responsible department’s cost center from the salary clearing fund.

 08. HUMAN RESOURCES PROCEDURES